Why Do Dogs Leash Bite?

 Reactive Dogs and Leash Biting

 Some dogs get excited more quickly than others.
 My Shiba Inu is a very reactive dog and like a super sports car, he can go from 0 to 60 mph in under 5 seconds.
-Once a dog has crossed his reactivity threshold, he goes into a rear-brained state where he is no longer able to listen to commands, or respond to food and other rewards.
+Once a dog loses control, he is no longer able to listen to us, and anything that we say will fall on deaf ears.
+A very high priority treat can sometimes snap him out of his frenzy, but I found that to be unreliable.
+Most of the time, when a dog goes rear-brained/reactive, he will be totally disinterested in food and other rewards.

-Once in such a state, it is no longer possible to redirect the dog’s attention away from the squirrel or cat.
-I just remove Sephy from the area and take him to a quiet place where he can calm down.
+At that point, it is no longer possible to redirect the dog’s attention away from the squirrel or cat.
+I take Sephy to a quiet, low stimulus area, away from the trigger object, so that he can calm down.

-While forcing a dog to walk close to us, with eyes always ahead helps to discourage these over-excitement instances, it also makes for a more boring walk that does not fulfill a dog’s need to smell and explore.
+Forcing a dog to walk close to us, with eyes ahead, can help to discourage distractions and over-excitement instances.
+However, it also makes for a more boring walk, that does not fulfill a dog’s need to smell and explore.

 Precision heeling demands constant attention from both dog and handler and is not appropriate for long periods of time, like for your daily walks around the block or to the park.

 Instead, I stay vigilant and redirect my dog’s attention back to me, as soon as I spot a squirrel or cat.
 In these cases, distance is our greatest friend.
 Moving our dog away from the trigger object will help to reduce its potency.
 Therefore, I redirect my dog’s attention onto me (by calling his name), and move him away from the trigger area.